OcularEngineering/ocular/README.md

 ## Running Ocular in Docker

-To run Studio locally, you'll need to setup Docker in addition to your NextJS frontend.
+To run Ocular locally, you'll need to setup Docker in addition to Ocular.

 ### Prerequsites